vdbrink/vdbrink.github.io/buy/esphome_diy.md

 #### SenseAir S8

-SenseAir S8 CO2 sensor.
+SenseAir S8 is a basic CO2 sensor which can be used to make your own CO2 sensor.

-Check [this page](/esphome/co2_senseair_s8_sensor) how to make your own CO2 sensor with this sensor.
+Check [this page](/esphome/co2_senseair_s8_sensor) how to create this.

 <a href="https://s.click.aliexpress.com/e/_c3585CLl" target="_blank">
 <img src="../esphome/images_co2/senseair_s8.jpg" height="180px" alt="SenseAir S8 CO2 sensor" /></a>